A Family of Pairwise Multi-Marginal Optimal Transports that Define a Generalized Metric: Numerical experiments

-We cluster graphs by i) computing their spectrum, ii) treating each spectrum as a probability distribution, iii) using WD and three different MMOT's to compute distances among these distributions, and iv) feeding these distances to distance-based clustering algorithms to recover the true cluster memberships.
-We use spectral clustering based on normalized random-walk Laplacians \cite{shi2000normalized} to produce one clustering solution out of the pairwise graph distances computed via WD.
-We also produce clustering solutions out of the graph triple-wise distances computed via Def. \ref{def:pair_wise_MMOT} (an $\NumDist$-metric), via WBD in Remark \ref{rmk:barycenter} (also an $\NumDist$-metric), and via $\W$ as in Thrm. \ref{app:th:counter_example} (a non-$\NumDist$-metric).
-To do so, we use the hypergraph-based clustering methods NH-Cut \cite{ghoshdastidar2017consistency} and TTM \cite{ghoshdastidar2017uniform,ghoshdastidar2015provable}.
-Code for our experiments and details about our setup are in \url{https://drive.google.com/drive/folders/11_MqRx29Yq-KuZYUSsOOhK7EbmTAIqu9?usp=sharing}.
+We use the same clustering strategy for both tasks.
+We cluster graphs by i) computing their spectrum, ii) treating each spectrum as a probability distribution, iii) using WD and three different MMOT's to compute distances among these distributions, and iv) feeding these distances to different distance-based clustering algorithms to recover the true cluster memberships, as illustrated below.
+We give details of each step in our procedure next.